Quick And Easy Peach Cobbler Recipe

 This quick and easy peach cobbler recipe I actually baked in my Sun Oven.
-My friend, Mary Ellen, has a peach cobbler recipe on her website called That’s My Home (Peach Cobbler Recipe) and I asked her if I could share it on my website.
 The peaches are so delicious this year so I picked up a box to eat, bake and freeze.
 My husband has been eating fresh sliced peaches on his cold cereal every morning.
 Do you love fresh fruit as much as I do?

 Here are the ingredients in the peach cobbler: butter, sugar, flour, baking powder, salt, milk, cinnamon, and of course, the peaches.
 The ingredients are almost always in our food pantries.
 Yay!
 Use of this recipe is great when peaches come in season.
 What’s really cool is that this recipe can be used with almost any fresh fruit.